-- Devices must be kept up to date with manufacturer or network provided patches.
-As a minimum patches should be checked for weekly and applied at least once a month.

-- Devices must not be connected to a PC which does not have up to date and enabled anti-malware protection and which does not comply with corporate policy.

-#### As it reads

-- Devices must be kept up to date with manufacturer or network provided patches.
-As minimum patches should be checked for weekly and applied at least once a month.
+- Devices must be kept up to date with the manufacturer or network-provided patches.
+As minimum patches should be checked weekly and applied at least once a month.

-- Devices must not be connected to a PC which does not have up to date and enabled anti-malware protection and which does not comply with corporate policy.
+- Devices must not be connected to a PC that does not have up-to-date and enabled anti-malware protection and which does not comply with corporate policy.